CHOReVOLUTION/validations/README.md

 ### Building

-To build the project and generate the bundle use Maven
+To build the project and generate the bundle use the follwing Maven command

     mvn clean package